 Current projects include:

-Species-specific prediction of microRNA from genomic sequence or transcriptomics data
+Semi-supervised and species-specific prediction of microRNA from genomic sequence or transcriptomics data

 Prediction of protein-protein interactions from sequence